 Gibson Guitars Files For Bankruptcy Protection

 The company behind the iconic Gibson guitars — whose instruments have been played by Les Paul, B.B.
 King and Jimmy Page, among many others — filed for Chapter 11 bankruptcy protection in Delaware.
-The Nashville-based corporation's current properties also include Baldwin Piano, Gibson Pro Audio and Wurlitzer, a company once famous for its organs but whose brand name Gibson now uses only for manufacturing jukeboxes.
+The Nashville, Tenn.-based corporation's current properties also include Baldwin Piano, Gibson Pro Audio and Wurlitzer, a company once famous for its organs but whose brand name Gibson now uses only for manufacturing jukeboxes.

 As NPR has noted in the past, filing for Chapter 11 protection does not mean that a company is doomed to fail; instead, "it's a way for companies that can't pay their bills to not die."

-The petition, filed on Tuesday (May 1), notes that the company currently has up to $500 million in debt, and that it will focus its operations going forward on its musical instruments business, "unburdened by the challenges experienced by [the company's] separate, primarily non-U.S., consumer electronics business."
+The petition, filed on Tuesday, notes that the company currently has up to $500 million in debt and will focus its operations on its musical instruments business, "unburdened by the challenges experienced by [the company's] separate, primarily non-U.S., consumer electronics business."
 That business includes the brands KRK, Cerwin Vega and Stanton, whose lines include studio monitors, headphones and turntables.
 Gibson also currently holds a majority equity interest in TEAC, a Japanese home audio electronics company.

 Gibson's turnaround plans include giving some of the company's lenders equity ownership, while its lenders have agreed to an operating loan of up to $135 million to keep the company afloat.

-The company sells over 170,000 guitars annually in over 80 countries, and claims that it sells over 40 percent of all electric guitars costing more than $2,000.
-It operates guitar-making factories in Nashville; Memphis, Tennessee; and Bozeman, Montana.
+The company sells over 170,000 guitars annually in more than 80 countries and says that it sells over 40 percent of all electric guitars costing more than $2,000.
+It operates guitar-making factories in Nashville and Memphis, Tenn., and Bozeman, Mont.